Tag: Trump

 Trump’s public comments are often more strategic than his critics give him credit for.
 He will routinely suggest something without technically saying, “This is what I want.”
 And he will generally lather himself in plausible deniability.
 “It would be very bad” and “I hope they stay that way” allow him to say he doesn’t actually want this thing he’s hinting at to happen.

 Not really.
 It’s so obvious that he’s lying that it’s probably worse for him to say it than not to say it.
 Nobody is dumb enough to think he means it when he says “I hope they stay that way.”
-He means it only in the sense that he … Read the rest
+He means it only in the sense that he hopes the threats will be sufficient.

 Oof, the crazy level has taken a big jump today.